The Difference Between Feeling “Squirmy” and Feeling Unsafe: Why It Matters for Your Healing

 “How do I know if I’m genuinely unsafe… or just uncomfortable?”

-Your body can send similar signals in both situations — tightness, adrenaline, a desire to pull away — but the meaning behind those sensations is very different.
+Your body can send similar signals in both situations, such as tightness, adrenaline, and a desire to pull away, but the meaning behind those sensations is very different.
 Learning to tell the difference between squirmy and unsafe is a crucial part of rebuilding self‑trust.

 What “Squirmy” Really Means